thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 #### Open URL

 This type of action will transfer you to the resource represented by the URL.
-This resource can be an HTML page, a document, an image, etc.
+This resource can be an HTML page, a document, an image, internal Thignboard page (for example, Alarms), etc.

 We assume that you are already familiar with the "[Add action](#add-action)" step and know how to do it.
 Therefore, we will proceed directly to the action configuration step.